VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents

 \subsection{Evaluation Protocol and Metrics}

-We employ two primary metrics to evaluate the behavior of the Computer-Use agent under visual prompt attacks: \textbf{Attempted Rate (AR)} and \textbf{Success Rate (SR)}.
+We employ two primary metrics to evaluate the behavior of the CUAs and BUAs under VPI attacks: \textbf{Attempted Rate (AR)} and \textbf{Success Rate (SR)}.
 Let \( N \) denote the total number of attack samples.
 For each sample, the attack is categorized as either \textit{attempted} or \textit{not attempted}, and if attempted, as either \textit{successful} or \textit{unsuccessful}.

 The \textbf{Attempted Rate} and \textbf{Success Rate} are defined as:

 where \( N_{\text{attempted}} \) and \( N_{\text{successful}} \) denote the number of attack samples in which the agent attempted or successfully completed the malicious task, respectively.
 These metrics allow us to separately quantify the agent's susceptibility to initiating malicious behavior (Attempted Rate) and its capacity to successfully execute such behavior (Success Rate).